rist-ro/rl-introduction-notes/sutton_rl.md

-# An overview of "*Reinforcement Learning: An Introduction (2nd edition)*" - Nichita Uțiu - Romanian Institute of Science and technology
+# An overview of "*Reinforcement Learning: An Introduction (2nd edition)*"

+**Nichita Uțiu, Romanian Institute of Science and Technology, Cluj-Napoca, Romania**

-Notes on Sutton and Barto's second edition of the book from 2018.
-These are my main takeaways from the book structured on a per-chapter basis with a main focus on the theoretical aspects.
+This is a collection of notes on Sutton and Barto's  book ["*Reinforcement Learning: An Introduction (2nd edition)*"](http://incompleteideas.net/book/the-book-2nd.html) from 2018.
+These are some of the main takeaways from the book structured on a per-chapter basis with a main focus on the theoretical aspects.
 These can be used as a support for the book.

+**Note:** The numbers in round brackets in the headings indicate the chapters of the book the notes correspond to.
 $$
 \DeclareMathOperator*{\E}{\mathbb{E}}
 \DeclareMathOperator*{\argmax}{arg\,max}